ALL SOFTWARE EXERCISES

 This exercise is provided to allow potential course delegates to choose the correct Wise Owl Microsoft training course, and may not be reproduced in whole or in part in any format without the prior written consent of Wise Owl.

 The answer to the exercise will be included and explained if you attend the course listed below!

 You need a minimum screen resolution of about 700 pixels width to see our exercises.
 This is because they contain diagrams and tables which would not be viewable easily on a mobile phone or small laptop.
 Please use a larger tablet, notebook or desktop computer, or change your screen resolution settings.

 If you haven't already done so, run the SQL script in the above folder to create a database of Make-a-Mammal data.
 From this load the following tables:

 Regular readers might experience a bit of deja vu at this point ...

-Create a chart showing sales by region:
+Create a chart showing sales by region and family: